 My advice is to invest in a content strategy that speaks to your targeted audience.
 First brainstorm answers to these key questions:

-- At what moment does your audience visit your website?
-On which devise?
+4. At what moment does your audience visit your website?
+On which device?

-- Which actions do you want your audience to do?
+5. Which actions do you want your audience to do?
 In which priority order?
-Use a limit of 2-3 actions for the entire site.
+Limit the site to 2-3 actions in priority order.

-- What does your audience need to know or experience before they take these actions?
+6. What does your audience need to know or experience before taking these actions?

-What your audience wants/needs to know will grow and evolve over time.
+What your audience wants and needs to know will grow and evolve over time.
 Plan ahead for being able to easily publish new content, to test messaging and to highlight the most appropriate content to reach a specific goal.

 People buy your mission and how you do it before they buy what you do.